kevinjad/Text_Recognition_Software/README.md

-# firebase_try
+# Text Recognition Software

-A new Flutter project.
+A Flutter application that can recognize text from images.

 ## Getting Started